ChuzaWick420/notes_publisher/docs/University Notes/semester 1/MTH101 - Calculus and Analytical Geometry/20. Derivative of Logarithmic and Exponential Functions/Lecture.md

 ---
 tags:
   - university-notes
+  - "logrithm"
+  - differentiation
 university-name: Virtual University of Pakistan
 ---

-# Derivative of Logarithmic Functions
+# Derivative of Logarithmic and Exponential Functions
+## Derivative of Logarithmic Functions
 There is a special `irrational constant` which is defined as:

 $$e = \sum_{n = 0}^\infty \frac{1}{n!}$$